jitsi/Sphinx4-HTTP-server/README.md

 ## Usage

 The server will listen for POST requests on the specified port.
-The post request should include the audio file which has to be trabscribed.
+The post request should include the audio file which has to be transcribed.
 When sending a POST request, the url of the server should tail "/recognize".
 The server accepts requests with a content type "audio/xxx".

 An example of a request would look like the following:
 ```
 $ curl -X POST --data-binary @filename.webm -H "Content-Type: audio/webm" http://localhost:8081/recognize
 ```
 After retrieving a request, the server will convert the given audio file to the right format for Sphinx4 before it will do speech recognition.
 It will then send back the transcription gotten from sphinx4 in JSON.
-The structue of the JSON is dependend on the configurution.
+The structure of the JSON is dependent on the configuration.

 A non-chunked reply will look like the following:
 ```
   {

     "session-id":"TpOeSN0gVM00OFHnSCHol9ESpaWNN5aF",
     "result":[
         {